 In general, financial aid will be released from the U.S. Department of Education through electronic fund transfer to Pacifica in equal multiple disbursements that coincide with the start of each enrollment period (quarter).
 Disbursements are scheduled for the Thursday following the first session of each quarter (Fall, Winter, Spring, and Summer) after registration and attendance are confirmed.
-The Office of Financial Aid will send an email to students when funds are disbursed.
+The Office of Financial Aid will email students when funds are disbursed.

-Pacifica's Student Accounts Office will apply the student's financial aid toward current quarter charges for tuition and fees.
-Students are responsible for payment of all outstanding charges not covered by financial aid and payment is due 14 days prior to the start of each quarter.
+Pacifica's Student Accounts Office will apply the students' financial aid toward current quarter tuition and fees.
+Students are responsible for all outstanding charges not covered by financial aid, and payment is due 14 days prior to the start of each quarter.
 Payment arrangements may be made by contacting the Student Accounts Office.